Edson Álvarez

-Edson Omar Álvarez Velázquez (/es/; born 24 October 1997) is a Mexican professional footballer who plays either as a defensive midfielder or centre-back for club Fenerbahçe, on loan from club West Ham United, and captains the Mexico national team.
+Edson Omar Álvarez Velázquez (/es/; born 24 October 1997) is a Mexican professional footballer who plays as a defensive midfielder or centre-back for club West Ham United, and captains the Mexico national team.

 Early life

 Álvarez was born in Tlalnepantla de Baz, a municipality just north of Mexico City, to Adriana Velázquez and Evaristo Álvarez.
 As a child he worked for his family's business of manufacturing football kits for local teams, which he cites as his first foray into the sport.
 At the age of 10, Álvarez joined Pachuca, before leaving the club just two years later due to his short stature.
 Contemplating quitting football, to the resistance of his parents who believed he had the talent to pursue his dream of playing professionally, Álvarez decided to try out for Club América's youth team, eventually making the team after a three-month tryout.
 He would make it to the daily team practices by way of a three-to-four-hour round trip commute from his home in Tlalnepantla and the club's training ground in Coapa.
-According to Álvarez, he would spend almost 70 per cent of his monthly salary toward transportation.
+According to Álvarez, he would spend almost 70 percent of his monthly salary toward transportation.